sirselim/streamlit_app_test/README.md

 ## deploy to heroku

-To deploy to Heroku you need to have at least these three files:
+To deploy to Heroku you need to have at least these four files present:

 * the pythong app (`test_app.py` here)
 * a `Procfile` - test Heroku how/what to run
 * a `requirements.txt` file - packages to load (dependencies)
+* `setup.sh` - server setup instructions

+*Note:* it seems that you might also need to have the app already setup as a git repo.
+I was getting an error until I pushed it to my GitHub.
+Need to look into this further.